arriolac/arriolac.github.io/source/_posts/2017-06-01-announcing-new-book-reactive-programming-on-android-with-rxjava.markdown

 Turns out, RxJava did fulfill its promise and is now [the backbone of many Netflix back-end services](https://medium.com/netflix-techblog/reactive-programming-in-the-netflix-api-with-rxjava-7811c3a1496a).

-Outside of Netflix, RxJava has been adopted in the Android community as developing mobile apps also has many concurrency needs.
+Outside of Netflix, RxJava has been adopted in other communities, including the Android community, as reactive programming can also help with developing mobile apps.
 As of today, RxJava is the go-to library for enabling reactive programming on Android.
-Certainly, the number of stars it has on Github should be a strong signal.
+Surely, the number of stars it has on Github should be a strong signal.

 {% img center http://chrisarriola.me/images/github_rxjava_stars.png RxJava is the most starred Java repository on Github as of June 2017 %}